 CERTIFICATION PROCESS

-An organization that wishes to obtain a certificate according to the IFS Standard first signs a contract with the certification body authorized to issue this certificate.
+An organization that wants to obtain a certificate according to the IFS Standard first signs a contract with the certification body authorized to issue this certificate.

-It fulfills the required documentation and process requirements in accordance with IFS requirements.
+Fulfills the necessary documentation and process requirements in accordance with IFS requirements.

 After the necessary preparations are completed, an audit is requested from the certification body.

-As a result of the inspection carried out by the expert auditors, the companies whose compliance with the criteria determined in the IFS standard are registered are certified.
+As a result of the inspection carried out by expert auditors, companies that are certified to comply with the criteria specified in the IFS standard are certified.
 The validity period of the certificate is 1 year.

 Benefits of IFS